shango/shango.github.io/aws_workstation.md

    ![Quota increase dialog with value set to 8](../images/f4_set_new_quota_hl.png)
    > *Figure 4.
 Setting quota increase value*

-9. Provide a brief justification for your request.
-For example, type "Deploying VFX workstation for remote production" and submit the request.
+9. Provide a brief justification for your request—for example, enter Deploying VFX workstation for remote production—and submit the request.

 AWS typically processes quota increase requests within 24 to 48 hours.
 You receive an email notification when your request is approved.